 On August 13, 2019, the OAG, joined by 21 other states and seven cities, sued to challenge the Environmental Protection Agency's repeal of the Obama administration's Clean Power Plan and finalization of the Affordable Clean Energy (ACE) Rule.
 The petition was filed in the U.S. Court of Appeals for the D.C.
-Circuit (where it has been consolidated with other challenges to the same agency action) and calls for the rule to be vacated.
-The petitioners argue that the EPA's ACE rule, which it finalized in June, will not curb rising carbon emissions from power plants and will prolong the operation of dirtier coal plants.
+Circuit (where it was consolidated with other challenges to the same agency action) and called for the rule to be vacated.
+The petitioners argued that the ACE rule would not curb rising carbon emissions from power plants and would prolong the operation of dirtier coal plants.

-OAG and other petitioners also intervened on EPA's side to counter certain petitioners' arguments that EPA's deregulatory actions did not go far enough.
-On October 8, 2020, a three-judge panel of the D.C.
-Circuit held more than nine hours of oral argument on the consolidated cases, which remain pending.
+The OAG and other petitioners also intervened on EPA's side to counter certain petitioners' arguments that EPA's deregulatory actions did not go far enough.
+In October 2020, a three-judge panel of the D.C.
+Circuit held more than nine hours of oral argument on the consolidated cases.
+Then, in January 2021, the court issued an opinion holding unlawful the ACE Rule and the repeal of the Clean Power Plan.